The Architecture of Agency Volume 3 Mirrors of the Mind

 The insight in this position is genuine, and I concede it.
 The social function of “consciousness” often is analogous to the historical function of “soul.”
 The soul operated for centuries as a metaphysical criterion of intrinsic worth, and consciousness today performs a similar boundary-marking role in ethical debates about animals, AI, and patients in liminal medical states.
 Where moral status is at stake, the word is routinely wielded as a badge rather than a description.

 But the equivalence breaks down exactly where it matters: at the empirical foundations.
 The soul, by definition, resists empirical scrutiny — its explicitly dualist metaphysics places it beyond observation, which is precisely what made it serviceable as an unchallengeable boundary marker.
-Consciousness is the opposite: it is entangled with measurable, observable phenomena at every joint.
-Neuroscience routinely identifies its correlates — neural signatures in fMRI, EEG patterns across sleep and wakefulness, graded responses under anesthesia.
-Comas and minimally conscious states are clinically distinguished, tested, and sometimes reversed.
-And on the account defended in this chapter, consciousness has testable structure: it is the running of a self-model, and the self-model can be probed, perturbed, and broken in ways that change experience predictably.
+Consciousness, by contrast, covaries with measurable phenomena: neuroscience studies neural signatures across wakefulness, sleep, anesthesia, coma, and minimally conscious states.
+Those findings constrain theories and support clinical inference without directly reading phenomenality from a scan.
+On the account defended here, self-modeling and integration have testable functional structure: they can be probed, perturbed, and broken in ways that alter report and behavior.
+Whether those structures are identical to experience rather than reliable correlates remains the philosophical and empirical crux.